What to Include on a Resume

 - Phone number

-A resume objective is the traditional resume introduction used by job seekers.
-Resume objectives outline your ambitions, and what you seek to achieve in your career.
+A resume objective outlines your experience and what you seek to achieve in your career.

 - New graduates